Chatham Islands: Māori settlement

-On 19 November and 5 December 1835, about 900 Ngāti Mutunga and Ngāti Tama previously resident in Te Whanganui-A-Tara (Wellington) and led by the chief Pōmare Ngātata arrived on the brig Lord Rodney.
-The first mate of the ship had been 'kidnapped and threatened with death' unless the captain took the Māori settlers on board.
-The group, which included men, women and children, brought with them 78 tonnes of seed potato, 20 pigs and seven large waka.
+On 19 November and 5 December 1835, about 900 Ngāti Mutunga and Ngāti Tama men, women and children, previously resident in Te Whanganui-a-Tara (Wellington) and led by the chief Pōmare Ngātata, arrived on the brig Lord Rodney.
+The group brought with them 78 tonnes of seed potato, 20 pigs and seven large waka.

 The incoming Māori were received and initially cared for by the local Moriori.
+When it became clear that the visitors intended to stay, the Moriori withdrew to their marae at Te Awapatiki to meet and debate what to do about the Māori settlers.
+The Moriori decided to keep with their policy of non-aggression.
 Soon, Ngāti Mutunga and Ngāti Tama began to takahi, or walk the land, to lay claim to it.
-When it became clear that the visitors intended to stay, the Moriori withdrew to their marae at te Awapatiki.
-There, after holding a hui (consultation) to debate what to do about the Māori settlers, the Moriori decided to keep with their policy of non-aggression.

-Ngāti Mutunga and Ngāti Tama in turn saw the meeting as a precursor to warfare on the part of Moriori and responded.
-The Māori attacked and in the ensuing action killed over 260 Moriori.
+Ngāti Mutunga and Ngāti Tama saw the Moriori meeting as a precursor to warfare on the part of Moriori and decided to act against them.
+The Māori attacked: in the ensuing violence more than 260 Moriori were killed.
 A Moriori survivor recalled: "[The Māori] commenced to kill us like sheep...
 [We] were terrified, fled to the bush, concealed ourselves in holes underground, and in any place to escape our enemies.
-It was of no avail; we were discovered and killed – men, women and children – indiscriminately".
+It was of no avail; we were discovered and killed—men, women and children—indiscriminately".
 A Māori chief, Te Rakatau Katihe, said in the Native Land Court in 1870: "We took possession ... in accordance with our custom, and we caught all the people.
 Not one escaped.
 Some ran away from us, these we killed; and others also we killed – but what of that?
 It was in accordance with our custom.
 I am not aware of any of our people being killed by them."

 After the killings, Moriori were forbidden to marry Moriori, or to have children with each other.
 Māori kept Moriori slaves until 1863, when slavery was abolished by proclamation of the resident magistrate.
 Many Moriori women had children by their Māori masters.
 A number of Moriori women eventually married either Māori or European men.
 Some were taken away from the Chathams and never returned.
 Ernst Dieffenbach, who visited the Chathams on a New Zealand Company ship in 1840, reported that the Moriori were the virtual slaves of Māori and were severely mistreated, with death being a blessing.
 By the time the slaves were released in 1863, only 160 remained, hardly 10% of the 1835 population.